-- (1) The authorised official must install an isolating valve between every meter and the main. - (2) The consumer must, at own expense, and for his or her exclusive use, provide and install an isolating valve - (a) in the case of a meter installed on the premises, at a suitable point on his or her side of the meter; - (b) in the case of a meter installed outside the premises, at a suitable point immediately inside the boundary of his or her premises, provided that the authorised official may, on failure of the consumer and at the consumer's expense, provide and so install an isolating valve. - (3) No person may without the approval of the City tamper with the isolating valve between the meter and the main.
+- (1) Council must install an isolating valve between every meter and the main. - (2) The consumer must, at own expense, and for his or her exclusive use, provide and install an isolating valve - (a) in the case of a meter installed on the premises, at a suitable point on his or her side of the meter; - (b) in the case of a meter installed outside the premises, at a suitable point immediately inside the boundary of his or her premises, provided that Council may, on failure of the consumer and at the consumer's expense, provide and so install an isolating valve. - (3) No person may, without the approval of Council, tamper with the isolating valve between the meter and the main.